learn-co-curriculum/curriculum-team/creation-mechanics_and_systems.md

 * **LICENSE.md**: Contains the Flatiron School copyright notice
 * **.learn** [file][learn]: Include tags that describe the content covered.

-Obviously the `CONTRIBUTING.md` file and `LICENSE.md` files will look identical across _most_ if not _all_ lessons.
+The `CONTRIBUTING.md` file and `LICENSE.md` files will look identical across _most_ if not _all_ lessons.
 Variance is to be expected in the [`.learn`][learn] file.